How to experience your best fundraising results this fall.

 - Send periodic reminder messages using social media.

-If you're able to do both and sell in person and online, by all means do it.
-But if you can't, online only fundraising will work just fine.
+If you can do both and sell in person and online, do it.
+But if you can't, online-only fundraising will work just fine.
 When it comes to school fundraisers anyway, 2020 may prove to be a good year after all.

 Are you looking for more fundraising tips and advice?
 Subscribe to our free monthly newsletter, where we share our expertise in school fundraising best practices and other helpful information.

 Clay Boggess has been designing fundraising programs for schools and various nonprofit organizations throughout the US since 1999.
 He’s helped administrators, teachers, and outside support entities such as PTAs and PTOs raise millions of dollars.
 Clay is an owner and partner at Big Fundraising Ideas.